cameron-martin/shinytouch/README.md

 docker-compose up
 ```

 On first run, you must create the necessary s3 buckets.
-In future this will be handled by cloudformation (#7).
+In future this will be [handled by cloudformation](https://github.com/cameron-martin/shinytouch/issues/7).

 ```sh
 ./ls3.sh mb s3://calibration-examples